tari/taricorp.net/content/2017/breath-of-the-wild.md

 Time][oot] and failed to find anything compelling about it.
 Claiming that those games are simply not fun would be disingenuous, given both of them appear in multiple lists of "greatest video games ever" compiled by various parties.
-The correct question to answer here is then what differences between those earlier games and Breath of the Wild that makes the latter interesting to me, but the former not.
+The correct question to answer here is then which of the differences between those earlier games and Breath of the Wild make the latter interesting to me, but the former not.

 [lttp]: https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_A_Link_to_the_Past